zodern/meteor-up/README.md

 This will bundle the Meteor project locally and deploy it to the remote server(s).
 The bundling process is exactly how `meteor deploy` does it.

+    mup deploy --cached-build

+The `--cached-build` option will use the build from the last time you deployed the app.
+This is useful when the previous deploy failed from a network error or from a problem in the config.

 ### Other Utility Commands

 * `mup reconfig` - reconfigure app with new environment variables and Meteor settings